-- Have special educational needs (SEN) or disabilities (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality. - Have English as an additional language. - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation. - Are asylum seekers. - Are at risk due to either their own or a family member's mental health needs. - Are looked after or previously looked after (see section 12). - Are missing from education. - Whose parent/carer has expressed an intention to remove them from school to be home educated.
+- Have special educational needs (SEN) or disabilities (see section 10). - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality. - Have English as an additional language. - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation. - Are asylum seekers.

+- Are at risk due to either their own or a family member's mental health needs. - Are looked after or previously looked after (see section 12). - Are missing or absent from education for prolonged periods and/or repeat occasions. - Whose parent/carer has expressed an intention to remove them from school to be home educated.